rachitnigam/directory-graph/README.md

 ```
 The command grants execution permissions to all the users.
 Once you have the access, try running the command again.<br>

 *Sanity note : Please don't run this command on a root directory with lots of children directory.
-The command will terminate, but the `graphviz` might not be able to process the generated structure.*
+The command will terminate, but `graphviz` might not be able to process the generated structure.*

 ### How does it work?
 Let's walk through the `sed` replacements in the script.